davekinkead/thesis/confirmation.md

 ## Problems and Paradoxes

-	- introduce some major foundational paradoxes
-	- the boundary problem
-	- the constitution paradox
-	- the limits of liberalism
-	- voting on voting
-	- Barnett’s paradox of authority3 and Michelman’s paradox of democratic procedures.4

 A range of paradoxes and problems lie at the foundations of democratic theory, problems that collectively form part of what I call the Bootstrap Paradox.
 A few of these where hinted at earlier: How can constitution be created legitimately when adherence to the constitution is the criterion of legitimacy?
 How can a people legitimately determine who should be included or exclude as part of the 'the people' when the logically prior matter of _who_ is asked determines the outcome?
 How can the people collectively determine the boundary of personal freedoms and public rules without making the notion of personal liberty vacuous?

+Scope prevents a full examination of all these issues and how they undermine the democratic nature of contemporary political systems so I will briefly outline two before providing a deeper analysis of a third.

 ### The Paradox of Constitution

 Founding provides the first set challenges.
-According to typical accounts of constitutional democracy [cite or reference earlier], legitimacy is derived from adherence to the constitution....
+According to typical accounts of constitutional democracy [cite or reference earlier], legitimacy is derived from adherence to the constitution.
+An action or law is democratic iff it adheres to the correct procedure, typically laid out in rules, laws, and especially, a constitution.
+But these procedural accounts cannot by their very nature, legitimate the creation of themselves.
+The argument can be summarised as:

-It's a contractual/procedural account....

-1. An act has legitimacy iff it is fidelitous to constitutional processes
+1. An act has democratic legitimacy iff it is fidelitous to some constitutional processes.
-2. The initial act of founding necessarily occurs prior to any constitutional processes
+2. The initial act of founding necessarily occurs prior to any constitutional processes.
-3. Therefore the act of founding cannot be legitimate
+3. Therefore the act of founding cannot be legitimate.

+We are faced with a dilemma: Either a procedure that imbues democratic legitimacy can itself be illegitimate, or there must be other legitimate means of creating that procedure.
+Just as it seems impossible to build truth upon lies, it seems implausible to create legitimacy from illegitimacy.
+Of course it well be possible for a legitimate constitution to arise from illegitimate means:  Parchment may fall from the sky with the most perfect constitution written upon it, and after reading it, we may all agree to be bound by its decrees.
+But in this case, the legitimacy of the constitution is derived not from the words inscribed upon it, but rather our collective choice to be bound by them.
+It's legitimacy would be derived from our consent.

 ### Limits of Liberalism